2:1 (or international equivalent) in any subject.

 - provides the opportunity to develop skills in literature searching and reviewing

-- examines the professional skills required of an advanced researcher
+- examines the professional skills required of an advanced researcher (including achieving funding) in the academic, public and private sectors

-- provides practical training in doing psychology-related research
+- provides practical training in doing psychology-related research.

 Qualification and course duration